LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Tag Detection

-where $\ell$ is also a design choice (here, taken as one) and $p_{i,m}^I$ is the intensity value of the $i^{\text{th}}$ point on the $m^{\text{th}}$ beam.
+where $\ell$ is also a design choice (here, taken as one), and $p_{i,m}^I$ is the intensity value of the $i^{\text{th}}$ point on the $m^{\text{th}}$ ring.
+An example of detected boundary points is shown in Fig.~\ref{fig:boundary}.
 If $\nabla I(p_{i,m})$ exceeds a threshold, then $p_{i,m}$ is a payload edge point.
-To successfully decode a tag, we will need at least one beam on each row of the payload.
+To successfully decode a tag, we will need at least one ring on each row of the payload.
 Hence, the minimum number of payload edge points is

+Finally, we apply a plane fitting process to the remaining clusters.
+If the percentage of outliers of the plane fitting is more than $\kappa$ (chosen as $0.05$), the cluster is considered invalid.

-The above heuristics allow us to extract a potential fiducial marker from the \lidart\ through edge detection.
+The above heuristics allow us to extract a potential fiducial marker from the \lidart through features in both cluttered indoor and spacious outdoor environments.
 The next step is to estimate the pose of the marker.